datafordemocracy/PublicInterestData2018/resources/updates.md

 ### Group 2

 * CM: This week, I consolidated my group’s progress into an R markdown document with an HTML output (both on Box) so we can organize our thoughts and communicate with the rest of the class.
 I also added some new and different visualizations.
 Next week, I want to learn more about logit models and the Cox proportional hazard model.
+* AW: 1.
+This week I learned from Charlotte's code and did some exploration and tried to use ggplot to make charts that I thought was useful from my reading last week.
+I also read some more articles on how to analyze since I think this would be the best way I could contribute.

 ## 2018-03-16
 * MC: emailed groups my understanding of an outline of their work; annotated research chapter; updated `prep_basedisp.R` to add proportions by race in DSS referral data, updated `analysis_basedisp.R` to improve figures, generate disproportionality in referral point estimates and intervals by year; added more structure to report document, and started adding a little bit of content.